xcribe/xcribe.github.io/english/index.md

 When you visit xcribe, certain non-personally identifying information is recorded automatically by the standard operation of our servers in order to make things work and to create a cool online experience for you.

-## Personal Information You Provide To Ultimate Guitar
+## Personal Information You Provide To xcribe

 For example, you may provide info to us if you: